psibi/ground/README.md

 # Programming from the Ground up

-Contains my notes and solutons for the book.
+Contains my notes and solutions for the book.